 Group: Place students in pairs

-Distribute: ASCII - Activity Guide to each pair of students
+Distribute: the activity guide to each pair of students

 ASCII Text Activity Guide